 Like “money is the root of all evil” this is a contender for being this close to being correct.
 However, a miss is also as good as a mile.
 Proverbs 16:18 states that, “Pride comes before destruction and a haughty spirit before a fall.”
 This distinction is important.
 Pride is what caused Satan to fall from Heaven.
 Scripture is rife with how much God hates pride.
 He actively opposes it.
 It is significant that Solomon essentially says the same thing twice.
 The word haughty means pride and arrogance and the word fall is defined as calamity or ruin.
 Many people seem to use the misquote with an air of lightness, almost indicating that a “fall” is more like a silly trip over a crack in a sidewalk.
 However, Scripture clearly shows that pride and arrogance bring destruction and calamity to those who refuse to repent.

 As we look at these sayings, it’s easy to see how words can get twisted and misplaced or mis-assigned.
+Then we believe things that we mistake for Scripture.
 It’s important that we seek to study the Scripture in its inerrant truth and seek to know what it really says rather than what we think it says.
 That way, as we lead disciples in the church, we aren’t teaching fallacy, we’re teaching His truth, His word, His gospel.